Theatrical Performances

-This licence covers the use of pre-existing musical works (songs and compositions) in a theatrical performance – in plays, ballets and performances with storylines.
+Dramatic Context (or ‘DC’) is the use of copyright music in a theatrical performance – for example, in plays, ballets and shows with storylines.

-We’ll ask you to confirm your song list, including the duration of each song.
+We’ll ask you to confirm your song list, including durations.

 You’ll receive a licence agreement to sign and return.